dcos-labs/dcos-openvpn/README.md

 OpenVPN server and REST management interface package for DC/OS

-Please note: This is a [DC/OS Community package](https://dcos.io/community/), which is not formally tested or supported by Mesosphere
+Please note: This is a [DC/OS Community package](https://dcos.io/community/), which is not formally tested or supported by Mesosphere.

 Issues and PRs are welcome